 For egg coating: beat egg whites with 1/4 teaspoon of salt until stiff but not dry.
 Fold in egg yolks, one at a time.
 This is the chile coating.
 There is no flour added.

 Between the previous photo and the next, I have a pictorial gap.
 My fingers were so covered with egg that I couldn’t pick up the camera to document the steps between these two photos.
 But here is what you need to do to finish the Chiles Rellenos: holding the flap closed, roll each chile in flour, without getting flour inside the chile.
-The idea is to completely coat it so that the egg has something to stick to.
+(Mexican cocineras use a toothpick to hold the slit closed.)
+The idea is to completely cover it with flour so that the egg has something to stick to.
 Then dip each chile in the beaten egg to completely coat it.

 Use enough oil in your skillet for a depth of 3/4″ – 1″.
 Heat oil to 350 deg.
 F. (180 C.).
 While cooking the chiles, keep the tomato sauce hot.